Raspberry Chia Pudding is an easy, nutritious snack that's super quick to whip up and customizable based on your preferences.

 What is Chia Pudding?

-Chia pudding is the result of soaking chia seeds in a liquid for at least 4 hours.
-Chia seeds swell in liquid and become a little gelatinous.
-They thicken and become like a pudding; think tapioca-like.
+Chia pudding is the result of soaking chia seeds in a liquid for at least 4-6 hours.
+Chia seeds swell in liquid and take on a gel-like consistency.
+They thicken and become a pudding-like texture; think tapioca.
 The beauty of this food is that it is very nutritious, often very tasty, and is super quick to prepare.

 Who Should Eat Chia Pudding?